Putting it into Practice

 I am writing to follow up on our meeting this morning, where we discussed your recent attendance record and the importance of being on time for work.

-To recap the outcome of our meeting, you committed to be at your desk and ready to go by your scheduled start time of 8:30 a.m.
+To recap the outcome of our meeting, you committed to being at your desk and ready to go by your scheduled start time of 8:30 a.m.
 Should there be any extenuating circumstance that prevents you from being on time, you have agreed to send me a text alert prior to 8:30.

-I appreciate your willingness to develop your time management skills and to commit to being on time for work from this point forward.
+I appreciate your willingness to develop your time management skills and commit to being on time for work from this point forward.
 I look forward to our check-in meeting on October 25.

 Marissa